-While such dismissals are infrequent, it is important that every child knows what he/she is expected to do in such cases.
+While such dismissals are infrequent, it is important that every student knows what he/she is expected to do in such cases.
 Arrangements should be made in advance with a friend or neighbor if you work or are frequently away from the home.
 In case of early dismissal, calling the school for arrangements is strongly discouraged.
 Having students call home or your workplace in cases of early dismissal is not an option.
-Please complete the Inclement Weather form at registration and turn it in at registration.